Transitioning to virtual events

 Tip: Unless you pin the Control Dock to the screen, it will slide up into the margin while you record.
 To make the unpinned Control Dock reappear, point the mouse cursor at the top of the screen.

-- Getting ready: On the main navigation, click on the “Take Video” button.
+2. Getting ready: On the main navigation, click on the “Take video” button.
 It may be defaulted to pictures.
 Set up your shot and center your face within the frame.
 Make sure you have good lighting, be careful of reflection in your glasses.
-Click the “Take Video” button again to record.
+Click the “Take video” button again to record.
 Rename file and upload.

-- When complete, review your video in the lower right corner of the App or go the file location located in this folder C:\Users\username\Pictures\Camera Roll.
-Sample naming convention:
+3. When complete, review your video in the lower right corner of the app or go the file location located in this folder C:\Users\username\Pictures\Camera Roll.

 EVENTNAME_SpeakerName_MMDD.filetype